 Adjustments to prices for pumped irrigation, as with other customer groups, are made with regard to the ACCC pricing principles including that fixed costs should be recovered from fixed charges and variable costs from variable charges.

-- Nyah and Tresco will see price increases as consulted in the 2016 Pricing submission to cover increased capital costs. - Woorinen will see fixed prices reduce by 5% and use fees increase by 5% inline with their fixed variable costs
+- Nyah and Tresco will see price increases as consulted in the 2016 Pricing submission to cover increased capital costs. - Woorinen will see price increases of CPI

 Miscellaneous Charges